-You can find an accurate explanation for the working of DAO governance by diving into how DAOs work.
+You can find an accurate explanation for the workings of DAO governance by diving into how DAOs work.
 Decentralized Autonomous Organization governance is based on smart contracts, which define the rules and conditions for carrying out transactions.
 Blockchain associated with the network would ensure transparent documentation of all the rules and transactions in DAOs.

 Learn the concepts of Decentralized Autonomous Organizations and their role in web3 with DAO Flashcards